 Mather Hospital’s Hyperbaric Oxygen Therapy Unit (HBOT) treats a wide range of conditions that respond to intense oxygenation, saving sight, limbs and lives.
-Mather’s HBOT unit is the first of its kind on Long Island and is today the only one in Suffolk County available for emergencies 24 hours a day, seven days a week.
+Mather’s HBOT was the first unit on Long Island and is today the only one in Suffolk County available for emergencies 24 hours a day, seven days a week.
 Patients receive treatment in comfortable, pressurized chambers that deliver 100 percent oxygen.

-Staffed by critical care nurses, the unit has eight physicians representing family practice, internal medicine, emergency medicine, pulmonology and cardiology.
+Staffed by critical care nurses, the unit has hyperbaric physicians representing family practice, internal medicine, emergency medicine, pulmonology and cardiology.
 Three physicians are board certified in hyperbaric medicine.

 How Hyperbaric Oxygen Therapy Works

 The body’s tissues need a suitable supply of oxygen to function.
 When tissue is injured, it requires even more oxygen to survive.
 HBOT increases the amount of oxygen in blood and blood plasma.
 This increase in oxygen temporarily restores normal levels of blood gases and tissue function enabling the body to heal and fight infection.

 What Hyperbaric Oxygen Therapy Treats

 Long called upon to treat divers with decompression sickness or “the bends,”HBOT is now used to treat a variety of medical conditions including carbon monoxide poisoning; non-healing wounds, especially in diabetics; and soft tissue injury or infection due to radiation.
 Hyperbaric oxygen therapy also helps to preserve skin grafts and flaps, and most recently has been shown to be effective treating patients with sudden blindness due to retinal artery occlusion.

 Abdominal Radiation Injury – Enteritis, Colitis, Proctitis